 Planning breaks from the parks

-For a full guide, read Exactly how to use Disney World transportation
+For a full guide, read Exactly how to use Disney World transportation.

 The Disney World transportation network consists of a range of transportation options, including buses, monorails, boats, and more!
 Sometimes, your toddler will LOVE these so much that getting to the park can become one of the highlights of their day!
+Other times, getting to Disney with toddlers can be stressful.
+So be prepared!

 Disney World buses will take you from almost any resort to any park (or Disney Springs).
 If you’re using a stroller (read below), you will need to collapse and fold your stroller, which means your toddler needs to get out.